SAP-archive/cloud-bulletinboard-ads/Security/Exercise_24_MakeYourApplicationSecure.md

 - Change the value of field `XSAPPNAME` from `"bulletinboard-d012345"` to `"bulletinboard-<Your user id>"`.
 **Note:** The value of `private static final String XSAPPNAME` must be equal to the value of `xsappname`, that is defined in your `xs-security.json` file.

-#### Explanation
-The responsibility of the `WebSecurityConfig` class is to **__configure__** the Spring Security framework.
-The class represents a java based configuration.
-You can use this class as a template for your own applications.
-Change the `antMatchers` method with the respective HTTP method and URL pattern of the service endpoint(s) to be secured.
-Change the `access` method with the authorization a user requires for that URL pattern.
-You can add as many `antMatchers(...).access(...)` method chains as you wish.

-Technically - under the hood - the default [`AffirmativeBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/AffirmativeBased.html) `AccessDecisionManager` is used.
+> Technically - under the hood - the default [`AffirmativeBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/AffirmativeBased.html) `AccessDecisionManager` is used.
 This holds the `WebExpressionVoter`, which in turn makes use of the `OAuth2WebSecurityExpressionHandler` that handles Spring EL expressions like `hasRole` or `isAuthenticated` ([read more](https://docs.spring.io/spring-security/site/docs/3.0.x/reference/el-access.html)).
 If you require more than one Voter you can specify a "custom" `AccessDecisionManager` such as [`UnanimousBased`](https://docs.spring.io/spring-security/site/docs/4.2.1.RELEASE/apidocs/org/springframework/security/access/vote/UnanimousBased.html).

+> You have now enabled security centrally on the web level.
+Besides that you have the option to do the authorization checks on method level using [Method Security](http://docs.spring.io/autorepo/docs/spring-security/current/reference/htmlsingle/#jc-method).

 ### Activate Security by registering `springSecurityFilterChain` Servlet Filter
 - In order to **activate** the Spring Security framework you need to add a servlet filter in the `AppInitializer.onStartup()` method.